-You’re motivated to change because of the pain some issues are causing in your life, by dreams of something better, or perhaps by a track record of successful changes you’ve made in the past.
+You’re motivated to change because of the pain some issues are causing the church, by dreams of something better, or perhaps by a track record of successful changes you’ve made in the past.
 Remember how voluntary change required you to keep your eye on the outcome and believe in its worthiness?
-Remember the sense of accomplishment and pride you felt, and the ongoing benefits you enjoyed?
+Remember the sense of accomplishment and pride you felt and the ongoing benefits?

-We’re all constantly making resolutions to change, but whether we actually follow through boils down to how we answer this question: Is the pain of the change worth the benefit of the change?
+We’re all constantly making plans to change, but whether we actually follow through boils down to how we answer this question: Is the pain of the change worth the benefit of the change?